 Let's go back couple of years.
 It's a rainy and dark late summer evening in Soho.
 We had founded DrivenWoman couple of months earlier and were sitting in a co-working space where we hold our meetings.
 We were about to start an Introduction evening and were expecting our participants to arrive.
 Those early days we used to offer tickets for free as we were testing our concept.

 It's 20 minutes past the start time, but no one has arrived.
 We sit there with Jennifer, my co-founder at the time, anxiously waiting.
 Another 10 minutes passes and still nobody arrives.
 Slowly we realise that no one is going to show up that evening.

 I never forget how I felt that night.
 Of course I was disappointed.
 But more importantly I was hugely embarrassed.
 I asked myself if had lost my mind.
 Perhaps our idea of a proactive women’s group was completely stupid!
 And why would they show up anyway…?
 Had we failed?
 And does anyone even care…?

 The reasonable thing to do would have been to pack our things and go home.
 Make a cup of tea, watch a little bit of telly and go to bed.
 We could have concluded it was the greatest embarrassment of our lives and moved on.
 We could have taken it personally.
 We could have retreated to our comfort zone.

 But we would have missed a great opportunity – a great opportunity to learn.

 We decided to stay.

-We sat in that empty room for the duration of our meeting and studied our feelings, we studied the pain we were feeling.
+We sat in that empty room for the duration of our meeting and studied our emotions, we studied the pain we were feeling.

 Why did we feel so embarrassed?

 It felt as if someone was watching.
 Perhaps someone saw our failure.
 If anyone would know that nobody came, what would they say!